bcaffo/ds4ph-bme/README.md

 I cannot stress enought the need to be active on Teams for the  class.
 Much of the discussion will occur there.
 New announcements will be made there.

+# Video conferencing links
+Video conferencing links will be sent via the Teams site and initally emails to avoid zoom bombers.

 # Grading:
 * There will be once weekly quizzes / projects / assignments due Mondays at 5:00 PM, unless otherwise noted.
 These will be equally weighted and represent 70% of the grade.
 The specific format of the evalutation will be communicated each week.
 * There will be one capstone project that represents 30% of the total grade.